jreisinger/docs/data/blog/2020-03-16-working-with-waf-containers.md

 My most common use cases boil down to:

-1. Changing configuration of WAF components (upgrades, configuration changes).
+1. Changing or upgrading WAF components (e.g. Nginx, ModSecurity, CRS)
-2. Adding or modifying WAF rules.
-(Strictly speaking this is a subset of 1.)
+2. Adding or modifying WAF rules (strictly speaking this is a subset of 1.)

 For both use cases the workflow looks like this:

 1. Build and run a WAF container
 2. Make changes to a WAF container
-3. Test the changes (sort of unit testing)
+3. Test the changes
 4. Commit and push the changes
-5. Run integration tests (CI/CD tests)

-`waf-runner` can help with 1. and `waf-tester` with 3. (possibly with 5.).
+[waf-runner](https://github.com/jreisinger/waf-runner) can help with 1. and [waf-tester](https://github.com/jreisinger/waf-tester) with 3.

 ## Build and run a WAF container